-The major focus of NeXus has been the recording of "raw" experimental data, i.e. information taken directly from the experimental equipment, or processed only as required to provide physically meaningful values.
+The major focus of NeXus has been the recording of raw experimental data, i.e. information taken directly from the experimental equipment, or processed only as required to provide physically meaningful values.
 The NeXus raw data file hierarchy is the consequence of some practical considerations.
+An overview of the NeXus data file structure for raw experimental data is shown in FIG. 1.

 When looking at a beamline it is easy to discern different components: beam optic components, sample position, detectors and such.
-It is quite natural to mirror this physical separation with a logical arrangement of storing the data from each component in a separate group.
+It is quite natural to replicate this physical separation with a logical arrangement of storing the data from each component into a separate group.
 This approach explains the list of beamline components in the NXinstrument group presented in FIG. 1.
 As there can be multiple instances of the same kind of equipment, like slits or detectors, in a given beamline it becomes necessary to add type information to the group name.
-This type information is provided by a HDF5 attribute, the NeXus class name.
-By convention NeXus class names start with the prefix
+This type information, the NeXus class name, is provided by a HDF5 attribute.
+By convention NeXus class names start with the prefix NX.
+Each NeXus group describing a beamline component contains further groups and fields describing the component.
+A field can contain a single number, a text string or an array, as appropriate to the data to be described.

 FIG. 1.
 Overview of the structure of a NeXus raw data file.
+Note that only a small part of this structure (the first NXentry group and the first NXdata group) is actually required.
+The other content is optional.